EliUdy/LR3/wp-content/plugins/wp-latest-posts/readme.txt

 * Fix Load more button style on some theme

 = 3.7.2 : =
-* Add a an option to add a “load more” button
+* Add a an option to add a �load more� button

 = 3.7.1 : =
 * Fix layout of the tooltip to insert news block in content and default logo